AngelinSneha/Ecommerce/README.md

 ## Getting Started

 ### Node
+- Enter your firebase credentials in firebase.js file

 1. `$ npm install` - To install all the node modules
 2. `$ npm start` - To start the frontend Server